-• 1-3+ years of experience working with wilderness programs, outdoor education, or residential summer camps
+• Prior experience working with wilderness programs, outdoor education, residential summer camps, or related field

-• Current Wilderness First Aid, or willingness to obtain.
-Wilderness First Responder preferred.
+• Current Wilderness First Aid.
+Wilderness First Responder certification preferred(or willingness to obtain)

 • Competency in risk management skills

-• Prior to hiring: Satisfactory completion of an NCOAE on-campus instructor training
+• Prior to hiring: Satisfactory completion of the NCOAE instructor course

-• 3-5+ years experience leading domestic and international outdoor education programs
+• 3+ years experience leading domestic and/or international outdoor education programs

 • Master’s, Bachelor’s or Associate’s degree in adventure education, outdoor education, recreation, wilderness leadership or related degree